Ages: 5 through 18 yearsTesting Time: 40 to 60 minutesAdministration: Individual

 The CAS2 Extended Battery has three subtests in each of the four PASS scales.
 The Core Battery includes two subtests from each of the four PASS scales.
 Each PASS scale as well as the CAS2 Full Scale yields a standard score with a mean of 100 and a standard deviation of 15.

-Planning – cognitive process requiring the individual to determine, select, and use a strategy to solve a problem.
+Planning – a cognitive process requiring the individual to determine, select, and use a strategy to solve a problem.
 The subtests require the solving of novel tasks.
 The three Planning subtests are: Planned Codes, Planned Connections, and Planned Number Matching.

 Attention – a cognitive process requiring the individual to selectively attend to a particular stimulus and inhibits attending to competing stimuli.
 The three Attention subtests are: Expressive Attention, Number Detection, and Receptive Attention.